As you are navigating these pages, you will see the following at the bottom of each one:

 I was able to obtain a copy of one Application for Social Security for Isabelle Gibbons at a reasonable price before SSA jacked up the price of a copy to $27!!.
 I also have info from the Social Security Death Index.Williamstown, Mass-aka The Genealogical Field Trip

 I made a trip to Williamstown, MA in the beautiful Berkshire Mountains in July of 2003 for the purpose of looking for information about my ancestors.
 Along with my cousin Carol W, (third cousin twice removed to be exact), we descended upon the Williamstown Town Hall, where the very helpful and friendly town clerk allowed us to access the old records for the two days that I was there.
-We also spent some time in Eastlawn Cemetery, where a very nice groundskeeper named Chris took a little extra time to not only show us where all of our ancestors were buried--but made copies of the cemetery record cards for us!
+We also spent some time in Eastlawn Cemetery, where the aforementioned Chris took a little extra time to not only show us where all of our ancestors were buried--but made copies of the cemetery record cards for us!
 I had a great time with Carol and her mother and siblings.
 It's nice to meet a new cousin--and it's even nicer when they end up being your friend.Other family members

 I cannot express enough gratitude to the members of my family--both close and distant--who have helped me in gathering the information that you find on these pages.
-I have given credit to these individuals throughout the website, but I feel compelled to at least mention them by first names here: Peg, Carol W, Carol M, Eleisa, Tanya, Maggie, Al, Alex, Nancy, Raymond, Ann R., Alice, Jill, Chris.
+I have given credit to these individuals throughout the website, but I feel compelled to at least mention them by first names here: Peg, Carol W, Carol M, Eleisa, Tanya, Maggie, Al, Alex, Nancy, Raymond, Ann R., Alice, Jill, Chris, Margaret, Barbara.
 Without their help I would have never gotten to this point.Other Researchers

 I have been fortunate enough to have been the recipient of volunteers--some that I asked for help and others that kindly offered--to assist in my research.
 Larry Noonan and Sara from Brockton--Sara was a helpful lookup volunteer; Larry is not only a fellow genealogist, but a childhood friend of my father who went the "extra mile" for me and to whom I am very grateful!
 Julie from Pittsfield--a lookup volunteer who worked tirelessly and sent me a ton of information! and Catherine in Randolph, MA--another lookup volunteer who quickly responded to my request for information.
 All of these people helped me immensely.Family Web Pages